turingschool/data_structures_and_algorithms/hash_tables/README.md

 tools:

 1. A Hashing Algorithm for uniquely differentiating pieces of data.
-Many languages already provide this -- in Ruby you can access an object's hashcode by calling `#hash` on it.
+Many languages already provide this -- in this example we'll look at using the SHA-1 implementation included with Ruby's Digest library.
 2. An internal array which we'll ultimately use to store data
 3. An additional abstraction for handling "collisions" between hashcodes within the data structure.